Course Outline

 Requirements

-- A foundational understanding of the software development life cycle (SDLC)
+- Basic understanding of the software development life cycle (SDLC) for government projects.

-- Familiarity with both functional and non-functional testing methodologies
+- Familiarity with both functional and non-functional testing concepts.

-- Prior experience working with business requirements or product documentation
+- Experience working with business requirements or product documentation.

 Testimonials (5)